Get tech help from humans

 Planning a holiday can be hard work at times, especially if you're visiting a new country and want to tick off all the must-see spots in a short space of time.
 But using the power of AI, you can create a rough schedule that offers up some inspiration.

 You can also use AI to create a packing list for your trip.
 There are dedicated apps for this (PackPoint on iOS and Android is popular), but AI can generate a complete list in seconds without the need to download anything.
-Simply provide some basic details, such as your destination, the duration of your stay, and the activities you'll be doing.

 At a glance: Generate recipes and meal ideas based on specific dietary requirements.

 Whether you're looking for new recipes to try or simply want instructions on how best to prepare your meals, a capable AI assistant can act as your trusty kitchen sidekick.
-But remember that, although AI can help you with general meal planning, it can't replace the personalised advice you'd receive from a professional nutritionist.
+But although AI can help you with general meal planning, it can't replace the personalised advice you'd receive from a professional nutritionist.

-Jenny Harby, Content Editor, has also found AI to be a game-changer.
-She says: 'I've been using AI to help expand the culinary horizons of my fussy nine-year-old.
-I enter in the limited number of meals he currently eats, and ChatGPT suggests some recipes to get him to try a few new things.
+Jenny Harby, Content Editor, adds: 'I've been using AI to help expand the culinary horizons of my fussy nine-year-old.
+I enter the limited number of meals he currently eats, and ChatGPT suggests some recipes to get him to try a few new things.
+Not everything works, but it does mean we don't feel quite so stuck in the same meal routines.'

-See our food and drink advice and discover products that have topped our taste tests.
+Explore our food and drink advice and discover products that have topped our taste tests.

 At a glance: ask for guidance and design inspiration to make DIY less daunting.

-In the example below, we've uploaded a picture of an empty room to ChatGPT and asked: 'Redesign this empty room as a modern living space featuring a bold statement wall.
-Use neutral tones for the furniture and flooring, and incorporate a large rug, statement lighting and indoor plants.'
+AI can also provide decorating inspiration.
+In the example below, we instructed ChatGPT: 'Redesign this empty room as a modern living space featuring a bold statement wall.
+Use neutral tones for the furniture and flooring.'

 When making changes, our home improvements guides are here to help.
 If you need help tackling a DIY project, find a local professional using Which?
 Trusted Traders.